sidravic/sidravic.github.io/_posts/2020-03-11-Categorical-Cross-Entropy.md

 #tensor(5)
 ```

-With `Negative log likelihood` we're computing
+With `Negative log loss` we're computing

 1. for each record in `sm_preds` obtain the probability of the relevant `y_train` category.
 This simply returns a tensor of size 50000 containing the probabilities of each of the expected category for all the elements in `sm_preds` which is our softmax predictions list

 ```python
 sm_preds[range(y_train.shape[0]), y_train]
 ```
-2. We compute the mean and return the negative of the value as the `negative log likelihood`.
+2. We compute the mean and return the negative of the value as the `negative log loss`.
 Therefore

 ```python
 def nll(sm_preds, target):